New Species: Lizard [Pirates of Pugmire]

 As far as dress, lizards wear whatever best suits the climate.
 In warm or tropical places, they are usually found in flowing, comfortable garments in white and other light colors, and in colder area they prefer furred hats and greatcoats.
 They usually keep their faces covered outside of their own communities, mostly because of their own hospitality rules.
 Most hibernal lizards, and many pirates, forgo this custom in favor of blending in.

-2 responses to “New Species: Lizard [Pirates of Pugmire]”
+2 thoughts on “New Species: Lizard [Pirates of Pugmire]”